arcus/education_modules/intro_to_python/intro_to_python.md

 Using Python interactively in the terminal can be useful if you want to quickly test out short pieces of code.
 However, there are a couple of reasons why it's not useful to code interactively in the interpreter for longer or more complex code:

 * If you want to re-run a line of code, because you want to change the parameters or accidentally included a typo, you'll need to re-type the code again with your edits.
-There are some shortcuts you can use to scroll through previous lines of code in the Terminal/Command Line (the up arrow on your keyboard will usually do it) but it can still be time-consuming if the code your working with is longer than a line or two.
+There are some shortcuts you can use to scroll through previous lines of code in the Terminal/Command Line (the up arrow on your keyboard will usually do it) but it can still be time-consuming if the code is longer than a line or two.

 * The code you write in the interpreter will disappear once you exit.